Sign In Hi

 Following a review of the effectiveness of the steps we have taken this year to ensure that there is no slavery or human trafficking in our supply chains we intend to take the following further steps to combat slavery and human trafficking:

-- Implement identified improvements to our due diligence process
+- Implement identified improvements to ensure our due diligence process is embedded.

 - Establish KPIs to help us monitor progress against our commitment to ensure no modern slavery or human trafficking and ensure that these are regularly reported to the management team.